chilin89117/MS12-23-Payments/README.md

 - Generates invoice PDF files from orders with `pdfkit` package
   - Saves invoice PDFs to `/downloads/invoices` directory
 - Requests for previously generated invoices are piped from filesystem
-- Image files of deleted products are ***not*** removed from filesystem because they are still used by previously generated invoices
+- Image files of deleted products are ***not*** removed from filesystem because they are needed to generate invoices for past orders that may include deleted products
 ---
 ### 7. Section 21 (Pagination) Changes:
 - Adds pagination to `'/'`, `'/products'`, and `'/admin/products'` routes
 ---
 ### 8. Section 22 (Async Requests) Changes:
-- Add client-side JS to delete product by id and directly removing product from DOM (***not implemented***)
+- Adds client-side JS to delete product by id and directly removing product from DOM (***code included but not used***)
 ---
 ### 9. Section 23 (Stripe Payments) Changes:
 - Adds payment functionality through Stripe